The profound art of copywriting isn’t something we can learn in one day.

 Disclosure: Some of the links below are affiliate links.
 I will earn a small commission, at no extra cost to you, if you purchase through these links.
 Your support encourages me to continue blogging and help with the costs of hosting this site.
 Thank you!

 So how did this framing-based copywriting technique come about in the first place?

 Framing originated from psychology where it’s an example of cognitive bias.

 Framing, as defined by the dictionary, is “the way in which something is framed”.

-Meaning that framing is not about what is said.
-Instead, It’s about how it is said.
+Meaning that framing is not about what is said—but how it is said.

 Framing is perceptual.
 And in the copywriting context, framing is done through the use of loaded words.

 Every statement includes some positive or negative terms.
 There are no neutral words which neither incline towards positive or negative.

 For instance, “lives saved” is positive while “lives lost” is negative.